Quantitative Methods

 - EDP 381D Advanced Statistical Modeling

-The Graduate School requires doctoral students to complete 9 hours of coursework outside of their area of specialization.
-These courses are an opportunity to enhance research/clinical interests and form relationships with out-of-area faculty; course choice must be approved by faculty adviser.
+The Graduate School requires doctoral students to complete 6 hours of coursework outside of their area of specialization for a letter grade.

-- Qualifying Process: EDP 395R Qualifying Process Research (2 semesters, no later than the semester in which turn in the Qualifying Document)
+Qualifying Process: EDP 395R Qualifying Process Research (2 semesters)

-- Dissertation: EDP 3/6/999W Dissertation, beginning the semester following advancement to candidacy.
+Dissertation: EDP 3/6/999W Dissertation, beginning the semester following advancement to doctoral candidacy.

 Faculty